Origin and History

 Evrard, P.: Praetiriti Fides

-Menguy, Patrice: Les Sujets du Bien Aimé (a website who has unfortunately disappeared)
+Menguy, Patrice: Les Sujets du Bien Aimé (a website which has unfortunately been closed)

 Mouillard, Lucien: Les Régiments sous Louis XV, Paris 1882